-Employees will be trained on how to properly complete M.T.
-Laney Daily Operator Checklist.
+Employees will be trained on how to properly complete Laney Companies Daily Operator Checklist.

-Refresher training shall be conducted when an operator has been observed operating the equipment in an unsafe manner or when the operator has been involved in an accident or near-miss incident.
+Refresher training shall be conducted when an operator has been observed operating the equipment in an unsafe manner or when the operator has been involved in an incident or nearmiss incident.